blender/blender/doc/python_api/rst/info_quickstart.rst

 Python scripts can integrate with Blender in the following ways:

-- By defining a rendering engine.
+- By defining a render engine.
 - By defining operators.
 - By defining menus, headers and panels.
-- By inserting new buttons into existing menus, headers and panels
+- By inserting new buttons into existing menus, headers and panels.

 In Python, this is done by defining a class, which is a subclass of an existing type.